SamihSoylu/AppUpdater/README.md

 ### Support

 If you think I have missed out something while writting this readme file, or you have suggestions to add.
-I can be contacted via mail@samihsoylu.co.uk.
+I can be contacted via samih@nivano.nl.
 If you also find bugs, let me know!

 ### Author